Stretching of Polymers and turbulence: Fokker Planck equation, special stochastic scaling limit and stationary law: Introduction

+where $A(r)=k_T (3\left\vert r\right\vert^2I-2r\otimes r)$ and $k_T=\dfrac{\pi \log(2)}{8}a^2$ where $a$ is an intensity parameter of the noise.
+The new diffusion term in the $r$-variable is one of the most important novelty of this work.
+It captures the statistical properties of the stretching mechanism.
+We compute the explicit rotation-invariant solution of the associated stationary equation and find it has a power law decay for large $|r|$:

+indicating large values with high probability.
+The constants in the power are directly associated to those of the stochastic model of $u^N.$ This fact was predicted in the physical literature based on other models and assumptions, see e.g. \cite{Balk}.
+In our model we identify a simple link between the power of the tail and parameters of the turbulence model, see \autoref{Section-stationry-power-law}.\\

-We wish to draw the reader's attention to the following: introduce the mean of the structure tensor $\mathbf{T}(t,x):=\E[R_t(x)\otimes R_t(x)]$ then $\mathbf{T}^N$\footnote{The subscript $N$ to stress the dependence on $N$ because of the presence of $u^N$.} satisfies the following closed system of PDEs
+We wish to draw the reader's attention to the following: introduce the mean of the structure tensor $\mathbf{T}(t,x):=\int_{\mathbb{R}^2}r\otimes rf^N(t,x,r)dr$ then $\mathbf{T}^N$\footnote{The subscript $N$ to stress the dependence on $N$ because of the presence of $u^N$.} satisfies the following closed system of PDEs

-The last equation \eqref{macro-intro} is a macroscopic Oldroyd B model and the tensor $\mathbf{T}$ characterize the viscoelastic( non-Newtonian part) of the flow \eqref{Intro1}.
-Many rheological behavior can be detected such as shear viscosity, normal stress difference and overshoot phenomenon in contrast with Newtonian flows, see e.g. \cite{BriTL09} and we refer e.g. to \cite{cioranescu2016},\cite{tahraoui2023local}, \cite{tahraoui2023} for other types of non-Newtonian flows.
+The last equation \eqref{macro-intro} is a macroscopic Oldroyd-B model (see e.g. \cite[Section 2.8]{cioranescu2016}) and the tensor $\mathbf{T}$ characterize the viscoelastic (non-Newtonian part) of the flow \eqref{Intro1}.
+Many rheological behavior can be detected such as shear viscosity, normal stress difference and overshoot phenomenon in contrast with Newtonian flows, see e.g. \cite{BriTL09} and we refer e.g. to \cite{cioranescu2016,tahraoui2023,tahraoui2023local} for other types of non-Newtonian flows.
 As we discuss in \autoref{Section-stationry-power-law}, the explicit rotation-invariant solution of the stationary equation associated with the limit equation has a power-law density and therefore it is not sufficient to study the system \eqref{macro-intro} only, this is another reason we base our analysis on FP equation \eqref{Intro2}.
-We will comment about the limit equation associated with \eqref{macro-intro} in \autoref{Rmq-SDE-FP}.\\
+We will comment about the limit equation associated with \eqref{macro-intro} in \autoref{Rmq-SDE-FP}.
+Finally, Although the results and proofs are presented in 2D, similar results hold in 3D after some cosmetic changes and mostly the form of the stochastic turbulent velocity, see \autoref{remark-3D-case}.\\